 - Don’t drink and walk—alcohol consumption is involved in 34% of pedestrian collisions.

-In 2017, former U.S. Transportation Secretary Anthony Foxx committed to making our roads safer for pedestrians by attempting to reduce the number of car accidents involving them.
+In 2017, former U.S. Transportation Secretary Anthony Foxx committed to making our roads safer for pedestrians by attempting to reduce the pedestrian collision rate.
 Former Secretary Foxx launched Safer People, Safer Streets Initiative to help communities develop better walking and bicycling networks and to identify and address safety issues.
 The program worked with communities to gather data about pedestrian safety for the implementation of road improvements.

 PennDOT: Increasing Awareness for Pedestrian Safety